stevetarver/stevetarver.github.io/_posts/2016-01-09-logging-best-practices.md

 Then there is the question of clarity.
 When you are under the gun to resolve a production issue, you don't want to have to wade through a lot of clutter to find what is important.
 Distilling logging goals above, this is what you should be logging:

-- On API entry, log request and header parameters
+- On API entry, log request and header parameters so you can easily reproduce the call in a dev environment
-- On API exit, log call duration and status
+- On API exit, log call duration and status to easily identify long running calls and error frequency by type
 - Log every branching decision and the data used to make that decision
 - Log calls to other service and capture parameters, call duration, and status if that service does not log to your aggregator
 - Log other data not captured in `/metrics` that may result in actionable analysis